atreyasha/spp-explainability/docs/develop.md

             metrics averaged over random seeds with plus-minus deviation format

+        2.  consider combining all data points and then plotting instead of plotting means

-        2.  show plot of how these trends work and that increasing the tau threshold brings models closer together
+        3.  show plot of how these trends work and that increasing the tau threshold brings models closer together

-        3.  make statement that explanations by simplifications appears to effective on the unseen evaluation set with similar scores; also a relationship can be observed with respect to the tau threshold
+        4.  make statement that explanations by simplifications appears to effective on the unseen evaluation set with similar scores; also a relationship can be observed with respect to the tau threshold